 Your doctor provides advice on routine health screenings and tests to check for signs of illness or other health conditions in their early stages.
 For example, your doctor checks your weight/BMI, blood pressure, glucose, and cholesterol levels at your annual exam.
 Depending on your risk levels, you also need regular, if not annual, screenings for conditions like cervical cancer, breast cancer, prostate cancer, skin cancer, colorectal cancer, and sexually transmitted diseases.

 Your doctor may suggest interventions to improve your health.
 For example, if your blood pressure or glucose levels have increased slightly between your annual physical exams, your doctor might suggest some lifestyle changes to your diet and exercise habits to reduce your risk of developing high blood pressure or diabetes.
 Similarly, if you smoke, your doctor can help you quit, which is essential for long-term health.

 Vaccines are a safe and important part of protecting your health and the health of your community.
 From the immunizations you received as a child to routine tetanus and flu shots, vaccines protect you from serious and dangerous illnesses.

 Preventive medicine helps you maintain your health.
-This helps you maintain a high quality of life and avoid serious health conditions that would require invasive medical care and negatively affect your life.
-The saying an ounce of prevention is better than a pound of cure means that if you take care of yourself and work with your trusted preventive health care provider, you can reduce your risk of serious illness.
+This helps you maintain a high quality of life and avoid serious health conditions that could require invasive medical care and negatively affect your life.
+The saying, an ounce of prevention is better than a pound of cure, means that if you take care of yourself and work with your trusted preventive health care provider, you can reduce your risk of serious illness.

 If you want to improve your health and reduce your risk of medical conditions, call or make an appointment online today.